To understand how to handle depression, you need to be able to identify the common symptoms.

-Experiencing the highs and lows that come with life is part of the normal, human, experience.
-It is unlikely that anyone will go without experiencing some periods of time where some depression is present.
+Experiencing the highs and lows that come with life is part of the normal human experience.
+It is unlikely that anyone will go without experiencing some periods where some depression is present.

 In this article, we’re taking a look at how to handle depression.